 Since then, we’ve continuously optimized the SSD algorithm we use in Nuance Gatekeeper—our omnichannel biometric security solution—to improve its detection rate.
 And over the past year, we’ve joined forces with the Microsoft Cognitive AI research team to finetune our SSD capabilities, increasing the algorithm’s detection rate to 86%.

 Well, that’s where conversational biometrics comes in.

 ConversationPrint is the latest innovative feature in Gatekeeper, adding an entirely new biometrics modality to our security capabilities.
-It analyses the way people use language—including their word choices, grammar, sentence structure, and many other factors—and compares it to the conversational patterns of known customers.
+It analyzes the way people use language—including their word choices, grammar, sentence structure, and many other factors—and compares it to the conversational patterns of known customers.

-So, even if fraudsters can synthesise a customer’s voice, they still need to replicate their conversation pattern.
+So, even if fraudsters can synthesize a legitimate customer’s voice, they still need to replicate their conversation pattern.
 That’s extremely difficult to accomplish—especially if you only have a tiny amount of source audio to work with.
 The combination of voice biometrics, SSD, and ConversationPrint takes Gatekeeper’s synthetic voice detection rate to 99%, giving our customers the most effective countermeasure against emerging AI-powered fraud attacks.

 The war against fraud never stops—but each battle can be won